lostbean/acpex/docs/design.md

 - Writing the resulting JSON strings to the output stream, followed by a newline character (`\n`), as per the ndjson specification.

-The use of the Exile library provides several critical advantages over traditional Erlang Ports:
+The use of native Erlang Ports provides several advantages:

-- **Automatic back-pressure:** Prevents unbounded memory growth when processing large data streams, ensuring the system remains stable under heavy load.
+- **Line-buffered I/O:** Automatic message framing - the Port system handles buffering and splits input into complete lines.
 - **Non-blocking I/O:** Enables efficient asynchronous communication without blocking the GenServer message loop.
-- **Process safety:** Automatically prevents zombie processes and handles process cleanup correctly.
+- **Process safety:** Automatically prevents zombie processes and handles process cleanup correctly when the Port terminates.
-- **Stream-based API:** Provides a natural fit for the streaming nature of JSON-RPC communication over stdio.
+- **Native integration:** Built into the BEAM VM with decades of production use and optimization.

 This architectural choice decouples the core protocol logic from the transport mechanism.
-The Connection and Session GenServers can operate purely in terms of Elixir data structures, unaware of the underlying JSON serialization or I/O details.
+The Connection and Session GenServers operate purely in terms of Elixir data structures, unaware of the underlying JSON serialization or I/O details.
 This not only simplifies their implementation but also makes the library more extensible, as it would be straightforward to add alternative